ssreekanth2000/project_2/report2.md

 Now we shall explore factors like the confidence in the army, confidence in the press and how people's incomes have changed.
 This is to explore if these factors explain the previous trends we have explored.

-We shall first breifly visualize these factors in the same way as we did previously, then visualize correlations and then try to perform regression analysis.
+We shall first breifly visualize these factors in the same way as we did previously, then visualize realationships and then try to perform regression analysis.

 **Confidence in the press**